unsw-se3011/SENG3011_Neon/Reports/DesignDetail.md

 - **Unit Testing**
 - **Functional Testing**

-In summary,we are going to use Vue and Vuefity as our major platform to develop our frontend the actual website online.On the other side,we are use combination of Python and Django as our platform to develop the API module, for further documenting API we use Swagger to build a readable web form guide for website developer.
-Based on the development of the API,we use JS in frontend to request API by passing through the require parameters such as token,date range,keyword and location etc..
-As result, API will response a json object contains the related reports or user's information.
+In summary, we are going to use Vue and Vuefity as our major platform to develop our frontend the actual website online.On the other side,we are use combination of Python and Django as our platform to develop the API module, for further documenting API we use Swagger to build a readable web form guide for website developer.
+Based on the development of the API,we use JS in frontend to request API by passing through the require parameters such as token,date range,keyword and location etc. As result, API will response a json object contains the related reports or user's information.

 ## Set API Module to Service Mode